 • We have limited eligibility criteria for specific forgiveness programs.

-Consider using a federal student loan consolidation calculator to compare different scenarios under each repayment plan based on balance and rate before deciding.
+Before deciding, consider using a federal student loan consolidation calculator to compare different scenarios under each repayment plan based on balance and rate.

 Exploring Options for Repaying Student Loans